edegan-furb/rpa-self-heal-web-elements/README.md

 # RPA Self-Heal Web Elements

-Automation demo that shows how to keep brittle web locators alive.
+Automation demo that shows how to keep web locators alive.
-The project wraps Selenium with a lightweight "healing" engine that:
+The project wraps Selenium with a "healing" engine that:

 - Stores every successful locator in `engine/memory.json` for future runs.
-- Falls back to AI-style matching when all configured selectors fail.
+- Falls back to matching when all configured selectors fail.
 - Persists the new selector so the workflow becomes more resilient over time.
 - Optionally asks OpenAI for the most stable XPath before using the heuristic scan.